Unix and Linux

 The GLG APIs for Java and C# differ only syntactically from the C/C++ API, which makes it trivial to port GLG applications from C/C++ to Java and C# or vice versa, reusing the programming logic.

 The GLG C/C++ Programming API is cross-platform and identical on both Unix/Linux and Windows.
 It provides a choice of the GLG Generic API as well as native containers for a variety of programming environments.

 If the GLG Generic API is used for displaying GLG drawings, all code is cross-platform and may be compiled and run on both Unix, Linux and Windows platforms.

 If native containers (such as a Qt/Gtk/Motif Widget, an MFC class, etc.) are used to integrate GLG into the native GUI, only the code that inserts the native container is platform-specific, while the code which implements application logic is cross-platform and can be reused between Unix, Linux and Windows.

-provides two ways to use its graphics in
+The Toolkit provides two ways to use its graphics

 GlgObject component = GlgLoadWidgetFromFile( "dial1.g" ); // Load